256th Infantry Division: Eastern Front

 After that, the division was transferred to East-Poland in order to prepare for battles on the Eastern Front, it was put on the frontline for Operation Barbarossa.
 The division then fought in the Army Group Center.
 The division was destroyed in Vitebsk during Operation Bagration in July 1944.

 Netherlands 1944

-The remnants of the division formed Divisions-Gruppe 256 which was assigned to Korps-Abteilung H. By Nov 1944 Divisions-Gruppe 256 is stationed on the north side of the Maas river in Holland.
+The remnants of the division formed Divisions-Gruppe 256 which was assigned to Korps-Abteilung H. By Nov 1944 Divisions-Gruppe 256 was stationed on the north side of the Maas River in Holland.
 Eventually, the 256th Group was integrated into Grenadier Regiment 280, which was part of the 95th Infantry Division.

 256th Volksgrenadier Division

 In September 1944, another division using the ordinal number 256th, the 256th Volksgrenadier Division, was created at Königsbrück military base.
 It fought in the Battle of the Scheldt and later in the Saar-Moselle Triangle between 1944 and 1945.
 The 256th Volksgrenadier Division surrendered to American forces in the Württemberg region in May 1945.